Factbox: Airlines count mounting costs of the coronavirus shock

 Qantas Airways said on March 16 it would be making fresh cuts to its flying schedule beyond the 25% reduction in international capacity it announced previously.

-CEO Alan Joyce will take no salary for the rest of the current financial year, the management team will receive no bonuses and all staff are being encouraged to take paid or unpaid leave, it said.
+Its CEO will take no salary for the rest of the current financial year, the management team will receive no bonuses and all staff are encouraged to take paid or unpaid leave.

 The airline said it could no longer provide guidance on the outbreak’s financial impact.